jlama/powertagd/README.md

 work on any devices using a Silicon Labs EFR32MGxx chip by adapting the pinout and rebuilding.
 Firmware sources can be provided on request.

-The `powertagd` software runs on the host and communicates with the dongle via USB/UART using Silicon Labs `EZSP` protocol.
-It manages the ZigBee network, the commissioning of PowerTags, and processes the readings received from PowerTags.
+The `powertagd` command runs on the host and communicates with the dongle via USB/UART using Silicon Labs `EZSP` protocol.
+It processes the readings received from PowerTags.
 Each received measurement is simply printed to `stdout` in [InfluxDB Line Protocol](https://docs.influxdata.com/influxdb/cloud/reference/syntax/line-protocol/) format.
 The output is intended to be piped to another app to process the data as needed.

+The `powertagctl` command is used to create the ZigBee network, commission and configure the PowerTags.

 ## Quickstart